andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 How can you measure that?
 Honest - what does it even mean?

-My personal rule of thumb - honest estimate is the one you personally willing to implement being under some mild medical condition.
+My rule of thumb - honest estimate is the one you personally willing to implement being under some mild medical condition.
 Imagine you have to commit to your own estimates while you have your season flu.
 If you are still willing to do that - then it must be an honest estimate.

 ### Precise

-Precise - it means that if you were tasked to estimate 3 alike projects we should get 3 alike estimation data.
-If one CMS for a medium-size retail company will take 1 man/year to implement, then another CMS for similar size company should not take 5 man/years or 3 dog/weeks to do.
+Precise - it means that if you were tasked to estimate three similar projects we should get three alike estimation data.
+If one CMS for a medium-size retail company will take one man/year to implement, then another CMS for similar size company should not take five man/years or 3 dog/weeks to do.

 Make sure your numbers are non-contradictory and don't raise the questions on your sanity or professionalism.
-If about screen can not take longer to implement than the front page of your app.
+About Screen can not take longer to implement than the front page of your app.
 Simple RESTFull service should not take longer to do then AI-based self-tuning self-espresso-making analytic service.

 Any eyebrows-lifting numbers at your estimate can undermine trust to your work.
 And without a trust to the estimate they worth nothing.

 Also, it's quite useful to do the reality check before you show your estimate to somebody else.
-If you were asked to make a toilet-locator app it should not take 3 years to do that.
+If you were asked to make a toilet-locator app, it should not take three years to do that.

 ### Accuracy & Real World Conditions

 The estimate should be accurate.
 Which means the gap between estimated effort and actual effort should be minimal.
-If you say that the project should take 3 month - it's highly desirable that it actually will be ready within 3 weeks period.
+If you say that the project should take three month - it's highly desirable that it actually will be ready within three weeks period.

 And accuracy is a really [tough cookie](http://coub.com/view/vc4p1).
 Mostly because estimation process is: